Portsmouth, New Hampshire: American Revolution

+19th century development

-Thomas Jefferson's 1807 embargo against American trade with Britain severely disrupted New England's trade with Canada, and several local businessmen went bankrupt.
-Portsmouth was host to numerous privateers during the War of 1812.
+Thomas Jefferson's 1807 embargo against American trade with Britain severely disrupted New England's trade with Canada, causing several local businessmen to go bankrupt.
+Portsmouth hosted numerous privateers during the War of 1812.
 In 1849, Portsmouth was incorporated as a city.

-Once one of the nation's busiest ports and shipbuilding cities, Portsmouth expressed its wealth in fine architecture.
-It has significant examples of Colonial, Georgian, and Federal style houses, some of which are now museums.
-Portsmouth's heart has stately brick Federalist stores and townhouses, built all-of-a-piece after devastating early 19th-century fires.
-The worst was in 1813 when 244 buildings burned.
-A fire district was created that required all new buildings within its boundaries to be built of brick with slate roofs; this created the downtown's distinctive appearance.
-The city was also noted for the production of boldly wood-veneered Federalist furniture, particularly by the master cabinet maker Langley Boardman.
+Once one of the nation's busiest ports and shipbuilding cities, Portsmouth expressed its wealth through fine architecture.
+The city features significant examples of Colonial, Georgian, and Federal style houses, some of which now serve as museums.
+Portsmouth's downtown core consists of stately brick Federalist stores and townhouses, built uniformly after devastating early 19th-century fires.
+The most destructive fire occurred in 1813 when 244 buildings burned.
+A fire district was subsequently created that required all new buildings within its boundaries to be built of brick with slate roofs, creating the downtown's distinctive appearance.
+The city was also noted for producing boldly wood-veneered federal-style (neoclassical) furniture, particularly by master cabinet maker Langley Boardman.

-The Industrial Revolution spurred economic growth in New Hampshire mill towns such as Dover, Keene, Laconia, Manchester, Nashua and Rochester, where rivers provided water power for the mills.
-It shifted growth to the new mill towns.
-The port of Portsmouth declined, but the city survived Victorian-era doldrums, a time described in the works of Thomas Bailey Aldrich, particularly in his 1869 novel The Story of a Bad Boy.
+The Industrial Revolution spurred economic growth in New Hampshire mill towns such as Dover, Keene, Laconia, Manchester, Nashua and Rochester, where rivers provided water power for mills.
+This shift in economic activity to the new mill towns led to Portsmouth's port declining, though the city survived the Victorian-era economic downturn, a period described in the works of Thomas Bailey Aldrich, particularly in his 1869 novel The Story of a Bad Boy.

+20th century preservation and urban renewal

-In the 20th century, the city founded a Historic District Commission, which has worked to protect much of the city's irreplaceable architectural legacy.
+In the 20th century, the city established a Historic District Commission to protect much of the city's architectural legacy.
 In 2008, the National Trust for Historic Preservation named Portsmouth one of the "Dozen Distinctive Destinations".
-The compact and walkable downtown on the waterfront draws tourists and artists, who each summer throng the cafes, restaurants and shops around Market Square.
-Portsmouth annually celebrates the revitalization of its downtown (in particular Market Square) with Market Square Day, a celebration dating back to 1977, produced by the non-profit Pro Portsmouth, Inc.
+The compact and walkable downtown on the waterfront attracts tourists and artists who frequent the cafes, restaurants and shops around Market Square.
+Portsmouth annually celebrates the revitalization of its downtown (particularly Market Square) with Market Square Day, a celebration dating back to 1977, produced by the non-profit Pro Portsmouth, Inc.

+Military developments

+During World War II, Portsmouth Municipal Airport was expanded and converted to military use, eventually becoming Pease Air Force Base in 1956.
+Named after New Hampshire Medal of Honor recipient Captain Harl Pease Jr., the Strategic Air Command facility housed nuclear bombers including the renowned 509th Bomb Wing during the Cold War era.
+The base served as a crucial component of America's nuclear deterrent until its closure in 1991 under the Base Realignment and Closure process.

+The Portsmouth Naval Shipyard's contribution to submarine technology advanced significantly with the construction of the experimental USS Albacore in 1953.
+This revolutionary research submarine pioneered the teardrop hull design that became standard for all modern submarines and set world underwater speed records during its service until 1972.
+The vessel was designated a National Historic Landmark and returned to Portsmouth as a museum in 1985.